Arie Jackman blisters Detroit Golf Club to win Michigan Medal Play title

 Next year, the native of Caledonia, Mich. won't have to request in invitation to the Michigan Medal Play Championship.

-However, three years ago, Smith's name was removed from the state's most prestigious event due to his staunch support of whites-only membership while PGA president in the 1950s.
-The PGA of America had a whites-only clause from 1934 through 1961.
+However, in 2020, Smith's name was removed from the state's most prestigious event due to his staunch support of whites-only membership while PGA president in the 1950s.
+This coincided with the PGA of America's removal of his name from their annual award given to a PGA member for outstanding contributions to professional education.
+In 2020, the PGA renamed it as the PGA Professional Development Award.
+The organization had a whites-only clause from 1934 through 1961.

 The invitational is held each spring and has taken place at Detroit Golf Club every year since 1964, the year after Smith died.